Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Abstract

 \section{Abstract}

-Full counting statistics for a wide class of Luttinger liquid tunnel junctions in a "weak link" regime is considered in all orders in tunnel coupling and out of the equilibrium in the time domain.
-Especially, two important mathematical statements: the FCS-S-theorem and the FCS-S-lemma about exact re-exponentiation of Keldysh-contour-ordered evolution operator are proven.
-These statements are the generalizations of S-theorem and S-lemma have been recently proven by the author in Ref.[G.A.Skorobagatko, Phys.Rev.B, 98, 045409 (2018)].
-It is shown that FCS-S-theorem can be treated also as the proof of dynamical Jarzynski equality for tunnel electron transport out of the equilibrium (in time domain).
-As the result, exact time-dependent cumulant generating functional is derived being valid at arbitrary electron-electron repulsion in the Luttinger liquid leads of the junction, arbitrary temperature and arbitrary bias voltage.
-Respective general formula in its long-time asymptotics turns into a non-perturbative Luttinger liquid generalization of a well-known Levitov-Lesovik formula for cumulant generating function.
-Hence, demonstrated proof of FCS-S-theorem can be considered also as the proof of detailed balance theorem for the long-time limit of strongly correlated electron transport in arbitrary tunnel junctions.
-As the consequence of obtained results, a new measure of disequilibrium in Luttinger tunnel junction is introduced and discussed.
+Equilibration to the steady state for a wide class of Luttinger liquid ballistic weakly linked tunnel contacts is extensively studied.
+Quantum fluctuations of tunnel current are considered in all orders in tunnel coupling and out of the equilibrium in the time domain.
+Especially, two important mathematical statements: Self-equilibration (SE-)theorem and Self-equilibration (SE-)lemma on the exact re-exponentiation of thermal average from the Keldysh-contour-ordered evolution operator for arbitrary weakly linked Luttinger liquid tunnel contact are proven.
+Demonstrated proof of SE-theorem and SE-lemma represents first evidence of a novel emergent phenomenon of \textit{"self-equilibration"} in the dynamics of quantum fluctuations of electron transport through ballistic tunnel junctions.
+This phenomenon and all related real-time full counting statistics are shown to be much more general as compared to the usual Levitov-Lesovik scattering approach for the non-interacting electrons, though SE-theorem also contains known results obtained within the Levitov-Lesovik scattering approach as corresponding limiting case for lowest order cumulants at $ g=1 $.
+As the result, corresponding differential equation of "self-equilibration" for time-dependent Keldysh partition function of tunnel contact is derived and explained.
+It is shown that proven SE-theorem can be considered also as the dynamical version of well-known Jarzynski equality for the tunnel electron transport out of the equilibrium.
+As the result, for arbitrary weakly linked tunnel junction model of interest the exact time-dependent cumulant generating functional is derived being valid at arbitrary electron-electron repulsion in the Luttinger liquid leads of the junction, arbitrary temperature and arbitrary bias voltage.
+Respective general formula in its long-time asymptote turns into a non-perturbative Luttinger liquid generalisation of the Levitov-Lesovik type of detailed balance formula for cumulant generating function.
+As the consequence of obtained results, a universal character of self-equilibration of tunnel current in one-dimensional weakly linked tunnel junctions is revealed and studied on the level of non-equilibrium Fano factor.
+As well, a new measure of disequilibrium in such systems - the "steady flow" rate - is also introduced and discussed.